 I got involved with the Web in the mid 90’s when I created the Web presence of the Eurographics Association that I maintained it until the year 2000.
 Also, in 1988, I was asked to act as a co-chair of the 9th World Wide Web (WWW’09) conference, held in Amsterdam in the year 2000.
 This led to my involvement with the WWW conference series (referred to these days as “The Web Conference 20XX”) through IW3C2, the International World Wide Web Conference Committee; I have been member of the committee since 1988.
 The conference also got me in contact with W3C (World Wide Web Consortium); I acted as the head of the Dutch Office of W3C in the years 1999-2000.

-Since then all my professional activities have been bound to the W3C.
+Since 2001 all my professional activities have been bound to the W3C.
 I acted as Head of Offices from 2001 until spring 2006.
 My role was the coordination of the activities of the Offices worldwide, creation of new Offices (the Finnish, Spanish, Korean, Hungarian, Indian, and Mainland Chinese offices were created in those years), manage their work, and to do general outreach of W3C via the Office network.
 I also had to regularly give technical presentations, tutorials, guidance, etc., on W3C technologies in general (see my list of presentation, although that list is accurate from 2004 onwards only), particularly in countries with an Office.
 Although some of the presentations were on all W3C technologies in general, for the purpose of a detailed tutorial I had to dive into particular technologies.
 In the first few years I concentrated on SVG (Scalable Vector Graphics) but, later, my technical interest turned more towards Semantic Web.
 I also developed different software for the Semantic Web (eg, a SPARQL implementation for Python, which is now integral part of the RDFLib library).

 In spring 2006, I was asked by the W3C management to take over the Semantic Web activity at W3C as Activity Lead, which I accepted.
 It was my role to coordinate the various technological developments within W3C in the Semantic Web area (GRDDL, RIF, RDFa, OWL2, etc.), to initiate new technical works as demanded and deemed necessary for the Semantic Web community at large.
 This meant regular contacts with companies, institutions, organizations, etc., active in this area of technology anywhere in the World, possibly mediating in conflict cases when the advancement of the standardization activity required it, etc. It was also my role to reach out to other branches of industry that might look at this technology as a solution to some of their technological problems; examples are the Financial Industry (with the usage of XBRL, the financial reporting language), Health Care and Life Sciences, or Oil & Gas exploration.
 I was also regular participant at various Semantic Web related events (conferences, workshops, etc.), frequently as part of the organization and/or speaker.

 In 2013, I changed direction; I initiated a separate Digital Publishing activity at W3C in early 2013 and, at the end of the same year, I gave up my Semantic Web activity leadership in favor of becoming the leader of this activity.
-While the work itself is similar to what I used to do for Semantic Web (initiate technical work, regular contacts with companies and institutions, etc.), the setting is obviously different.
+While the work itself is similar to what I used to do for Semantic Web (initiate technical work, regular contacts with companies and institutions, etc.), the setting was obviously different.
 The fundamental goal is to foster a better cooperation between the publishing industry at large and the Web community.
-Indeed, although publishers of books, magazines, journals, etc, rely more and more on Web technologies, both as for the electronic versions of their products (eBooks, electronic journals, etc.) and the back-end processing delivering content in either printed or electronic formats, there are still lots of discrepancies between the Web community and the publishing industry.
-Building the bridges, ensuring convergence, creating synergies is in the interest of all, but it requires fostering cooperation, common projects, etc. It is my role to ensure that such a convergence is happening.
+Indeed, although publishers of books, magazines, journals, etc, rely more and more on Web technologies, both for the electronic versions of their products (eBooks, electronic journals, etc.) and the back-end processing delivering content in either printed or electronic formats, there are still lots of discrepancies between the Web community and the publishing industry.
+Building the bridges, ensuring convergence, creating synergies is in the interest of all, but it requires fostering cooperation, common projects, etc. It was my role to ensure that such a convergence is happening.
 The activity has been renamed “Publishing@W3C” after the merging of the International Digital Publishing Forum (IDPF) and the W3C, in February 2017, and my official title is now “Publishing@W3C Technical Lead”.

 In 2011 I was co-chairing the Daghstuhl Seminar on the Future of Research Communication, that looked at ways research publications general should evolve in future.
 I was also on the Board of Directors of the resulting organization, Force11 (Future of Research Communications and e-Scholarship) until the end of 2015.